GabrielAntoine/javascript-game-mario-and-luigi/readme.md

 ## What is it about?

 Just run the game, you'll find the rules inside it.
+It's in French ?
+Yeah, just use a translation tool.

 The game itself is an arcade game where you must make the biggest score possible before you'll eventually lose.